BOJ widens band around long-term rate target - Up News Info

 Under a policy dubbed yield curve control, the BOJ targets short-term interest rates at -0.1% and the 10-year bond yield around 0%.
 It also buys risky assets such as exchange-traded funds (ETF) as part of efforts to fire up inflation.

-In December, the BOJ said it would conduct a review of its policy tools in March to make them more sustainable, as the pandemic is seen prolonging a battle to hit its price goal.

 Data released earlier on Friday showed core consumer prices slowed for a second straight month in February, as rising fuel costs offset some of the downward pressure from sluggish household spending due to the coronavirus pandemic.
-(Reporting by Daniel Leussink in Tokyo and Sagarika Jaisinghani in Bengaluru; Editing by Sherry Jacob-Phillips)
+(Reporting by Daniel Leussink, Hideyuki Sano and Kaori Kaneko in Tokyo, Sagarika Jaisinghani in Bengaluru; Editing by Sherry Jacob-Phillips)